rajuX75/mathPRO/README.md

 - **Game Over**: The game ends automatically when the time is up, and the winner is announced.
 - **Responsive Design**: Enjoy a seamless experience across different devices.

+## Screenshots

+Include screenshots or visuals of the game interface here.

 ## Getting Started

 ### Prerequisites